 Besides his early work in molecular biology Messing has focused on plant genetics.
 His laboratory has studied in particular genes that are expressed during the development of cereal seeds.
-He is well known for the genomic studies of grass genomes and his laboratory has contributed to the sequencing of rice, sorghum, maize, and Brachypodium.
+He is well known for the genomic studies of grass genomes and his laboratory has contributed to the sequencing of rice, sorghum, maize, Brachypodium, and Spirodela.
 These genomic sequences have permitted his laboratory to study the organization and evolution of the genes that control the supply of proteins for nutrition.
-More recently, his laboratory has used RNA interference to sudy the role of these proteins in seed development and molecular breeding.
+More recently, his laboratory has used RNA interference to study the role of these proteins in seed development and molecular breeding.
 One of the new initiatives of his laboratory investigates the potential of sweet sorghum and duckweed as alternative bio-energy sources.
 Publications are tagged in categories of Bioenergy, Epigenetics, Genome Evolution, Genome Structure, Protein Quality, RNAi, and Shotgun DNA Sequencing.
 Out of 200 publications prior to 2008 only representative samples are listed.